Vyral/greg-harrelson-recruiting/_posts/2020-02-21-the-difference-between-commission-compression-and-margin-compression.md

 Commission compression is when consumers demand a lower commission rate that agents can charge.
 Margin compression is when the profitability of a transaction goes down.

 I’ve seen a lot of studies disproving the notion that the commissions agents can charge are declining in our industry.
-There are certain commission-cutting agents and companies out there, but remember that there are iBuyers out there charging fees that are higher than a commission in many cases. **What *is* decreasing is the profitability per transaction**.
+There are certain commission-cutting agents and companies out there, but remember that there are iBuyers out there charging fees that are higher than a commission in many cases. **What *is* decreasing *is* profitability per transaction**.
 When this decreases, it doesn’t mean commissions are lower; it means the cost of the transaction is increasing.

 {% include pullquote.html %}